martindeegan/drone/README.md

 ~~~
 4) Run with sudo:
 ~~~
-sh run.sh
+sh run-release.sh
 ~~~

 ## Configuration
 Modify copter.json to suit your specific configuration.
-- Under motors, list the GPIO ports you used on your Raspberry Pi / Arduino
+- Under motors, list the GPIO ports you used on your Raspberry Pi